Farmers in eastern Ukraine feel the bite of conflict

 Fighting between Ukrainian government forces and pro-Russia separatists has intensified in the past month.

-The official rate of Ukraine's currency, the hryvnia, fell to an all-time low against the U.S. dollar on Monday, making fuel and fertilizer inputs more expensive for farmers.
+The official rate of Ukraine's currency, the hryvnia, fell to an all-time low against the U.S. dollar on Monday, making fuel and fertiliser inputs more expensive for farmers.

 Once known as the "bread basket of Europe", farming in other parts of Ukraine has not been directly affected by the conflict in the east, Aryal said.